Virus America, six months in: Disarray, dismay, disconnect | Federal News Network

 Until then, the United States remains a nation built on binary foundations — black/white, either/or, with us/against us — that is finding itself besieged with complex and intricate shades of gray.

 Polarity and subtlety are, of course, uneasy partners.
-Right now, though, that is the hand that Americans have been dealt.
+Right now, though, that is the hand that Americans have been dealt by the unsympathetic house that is the year 2020.

 “We as a society want to wrap things up nicely and cleanly,” Vejar says.
 “But there’s a lot in life that can’t be wrapped up nicely and cleanly.
 So developing a relationship with uncertainty is something we should strive toward.”